Artist

 Editorial context

-• Like a Prayer and Vogue remain the clearest catalog anchors for the page.
+• Like a Prayer and Vogue are the main tracked-song anchors for this estimate.

 • Pop / Dance-pop catalog streaming supports recurring long-tail demand.